Syntax Guide

 name: docker.cnb.cool/images/pipeline-env:1.0

-# Use environment variables injected by default during CI builds
+# Use environment variables injected by default during CI build

 dockerUser: $CNB_TOKEN_USER_NAME